Democratic education: Play

 A striking feature of Democratic Schools is the ubiquity of play.
 Students of all ages—but especially the younger ones—often spend most of their time either in free play, or playing games (electronic or otherwise).
-All attempts to limit, control or direct play must be democratically approved before being implemented.
-Play is seen as activity every bit as worthy as academic pursuits, often even more valuable.
+All attempts to limit, control, or direct play must be democratically approved before being implemented.
+Play is seen as an activity every bit as worthy as academic pursuits, often even more valuable.
 Play is considered essential for learning, particularly in fostering creativity.

-Reading, writing and arithmetic
+Reading, writing, and arithmetic

-Interest in learning to read happens at a wide variety of ages.
-Progressive educators emphasise students' choice in reading selections, as well as topics for writing.
-In addition, Stephen Krashen and other proponents of democratic education emphasise the role of libraries in promoting democratic education.
+Interest in learning to read occurs across a wide range of ages.
+Progressive educators emphasize students' choice in reading selections, as well as topics for writing.
+In addition, Stephen Krashen and other proponents of democratic education emphasize the role of libraries in promoting democratic education.
 Others, such as children's author Judy Blume, have spoken out against censorship as antagonistic to democratic education, while the school reform movement, which gained traction under the federal initiative 'No Child Left Behind' and later under 'Race to the Top' and the Common Core Standards movement, emphasise strict control over curriculum.